UUA Test Prep

 Figure Visualization

-Mental paper-folding, shape rotation, pattern matching.
-Spatial reasoning — no math required, but you need to see it in your head.
+Mental paper-folding, shape rotation, and pattern matching.
+Pure spatial reasoning — no math, but you have to see it in your head.

 Study Guide →Practice Test →